Check Point Harmony¶

 Pick or create an Installation Key for this adapter, then fill in the form:

-At least one of Events Enabled or Restore Requests Enabled must be on or the adapter will refuse to start.
+At least one of Events Enabled or Entities Enabled must be on or the adapter will refuse to start.

 Click Complete Cloud Installation.
 LimaCharlie will authenticate against the Infinity Portal and begin polling.

 When ingested, Harmony events can be referenced directly in D&R rules.
-The adapter annotates every record with _lc_harmony_source so you can pivot on the originating API:
+The adapter annotates every record with _lc_harmony_source so you can pivot on the originating API, and entities records additionally carry _lc_harmony_query so you can route per query:

 event: harmony_record